grahammendick/navigation/README.md

 <img src="https://navigation4asp.files.wordpress.com/2015/03/changingdata.png" alt="Changing Data" align="right" />
 You can't pass data when navigating back.
 But there's no need because the Navigation trail tracks the data along with the State and restores the old data for you.

 Navigating does not have to involve a State change.
 Refreshing is where only the data changes.
-For example, going to the second page of master records on the listing State.
+For example, going to the second page of master records on the _'listing'_ State.
 ```JavaScript
 Navigation.StateController.refresh({ page: 2 });
 var href = Navigation.StateController.getRefreshLink({ page: 2 });
 ```
 That's covered the core Navigation concepts.
 The code snippets were in JavaScript, but the C# looks similar.
-Take a look at the 'master details' UI code examples for [ASP.NET](https://github.com/grahammendick/navigation/tree/master/NavigationSample) or [JavaScript](https://github.com/grahammendick/navigation/tree/master/NavigationJS/Sample) to see how it all fits together.
+Take a look at the _'master details'_ UI code examples for [ASP.NET](https://github.com/grahammendick/navigation/tree/master/NavigationSample) or [JavaScript](https://github.com/grahammendick/navigation/tree/master/NavigationJS/Sample) to see how it all fits together.
 ## Building Hyperlinks with Navigation Plugins
 Navigation is good at generating hrefs.
 Your UI binding library of choice is good at rendering HTML.
 Navigation plugins bridge the gap so you can use binding syntax to build Hyperlinks.
 Take a look at a Hyperlink Component from the [React plugin](https://github.com/martynfrank/navigation/tree/master/NavigationJS/src/react).
 ```JavaScript